Bylaws and Strategic Plan

 Article III - Membership

-Any organized center, institute, division, unit, or specifically identifiable organization devoted to transportation research, education and technology transfer, which is an integral part of a university or four-year college, may apply for membership in CUTC on behalf of the university, college or the entity itself (if the autonomous entity is associated with one of the foregoing entities).
-Each university accepted for membership shall designate an individual as its representative with an endorsement from a senior university administrator.
-Multiple memberships may be maintained at the same university with multiple centers, institutes, divisions, units or specifically identifiable organizations devoted to transportation research, education and technology transfer activities.
+Any organized center, institute, division, unit, or specifically identifiable organization in a university, college or post-secondary educational institution devoted to transportation research, education or technology transfer may apply for membership in CUTC.
+Each institution accepted for membership shall designate an individual as its representative with an endorsement from a senior administrator.
+More than one membership may be maintained at the same university with multiple centers, institutes, divisions, units or specifically identifiable organizations devoted to transportation research, education or technology transfer activities.
 However, each center that is a member shall pay dues to CUTC.
 CUTC members must be in good financial standing to be eligible for voting and awards from the organization.
 Good financial standing as determined to have paid annual dues within four months after the invoicing date of July 1 of the same year.
 All CUTC member institutions will have all the benefits of membership (including voting and award eligibility).

-To qualify for Membership in the Division of Members, an organization shall show evidence of the following:
+To qualify for Membership, an organization shall show evidence of the following:

-- It shall be an identifiable administrative organization of a department, college, university or university system that indicates a serious commitment to transportation research, education and technology
+- A – It shall be an identifiable administrative organization of a department, college, university or university system that indicates a serious commitment to transportation research, education or technology transfer, or be directly affiliated with an aforementioned organization.

-- It shall have a director (or equivalent), confirmed in writing by a senior university administrator, who devotes at least part time to the work of the organization
+- B – It shall have a director (or equivalent), confirmed in writing by a senior administrator, who devotes at least part-time to the work of the organization.

-- It shall have at least two other faculty or senior professional staff engaged in the conduct of transportation research, education and technology transfer
+- C – It shall have at least two other faculty or senior professional staff engaged in the conduct of transportation research, education or technology transfer.

-- There must be evidence of a statement of purpose, proposal or strategic plan for this organization
+- D – There must be evidence of a statement of purpose, proposal or strategic plan for this organization.

 Any member that ceases to meet the criteria for membership shall be subject to review by the Executive Committee.
 Upon recommendation of the Executive Committee, the organization’s membership may be terminated by a majority vote of the Division of Membership at a regularly scheduled semi-annual meeting.